7 Window Treatment Trends and Styles

 Dress Up Plain Curtains

 Although it’s hard to go wrong with simple, solid sheers or panels, why not take them a step further?
-Give them a custom look by adding eye-catching ribbon or trim, or glue on embellishments such as silk flowers, beads or pom-poms.
+Give them a custom look by painting on a pattern or stencil, try glueing on embellishments such as silk flowers, beads or pom-poms.
 Or add bands of contrasting fabric to the bottoms of curtains that need a little boost.

 Budget: Modest.
 Pretty trims can be had for a few dollars, and unadorned curtain panels for not much more.
 You also can go heavy on humble fabrics and light on expensive ones to get a more upscale look for less cash.